katalon-studio-samples/katalon-jmeter-sample/README.md

 ## Running the tests

-Explain how to run the automated tests for this system
+Explain how to run the automated tests for this system The example in this project has 2 parts: Simple examples and Advance examples.

+### Simple examples
+Executing test cases in the Simple examples is simple:
+- Select the test case
+- Click the Run button

+### Advance examples
+Executing test cases in the Advance examples is a bit more complex
+- Select the test case under EXECUTABLE folder.
+The tests under DO NOT RUN folder are test cases for reuse purpose only and are not actual test cases.
+- Click the Run button

+### Object Repository
+Webservice Object at the Object Repository can be executed with its hard coding test data.
+Those object having test data as parameters cannot be executed correctly.

 ### Break down into end to end tests